Defend your Nintendo Switch from the elements with these great cases

 - Cannot hold more than a few accessories

-This hardshell carrying bag has a sleek design to help you safely transport your entire Nintendo Switch system.
-It has space for the dock, the Switch console with attached Joy-Cons, an additional pair of Joy-Cons, the AC adapter, cables, and 21 games.
-It only comes in one color, so you don't have any options other than black.
-You can carry this case by the handle or use the detachable shoulder strap to carry it more conveniently.
+This messenger bag is perfect for when you need to bring everything with you.
+It has space for the dock, includes a case for your Switch, and plenty of space for additional Joy-Cons, the AC adapter, cables, and dock.
+It doesn't come in many colors, but it does have a cool Mario variant, perfect for younger gamers.
+You can carry this case by the handle or use the shoulder strap to carry it more conveniently.
 This case isn't waterproof, so you'll want to be careful when traveling in inclement weather.

 Pros:

-- Carrying handle
+- Carrying handle and detachable shoulder strap

 Cons: